The Initial Value Problem for Singular SPDEs via Rough Paths: Introduction

-We remark here that the concept of ``modelled after'' is essentially a higher dimensional version of ``controlled by'' in the work of Gubinelli \cite{G}.
-Correspondingly, the $\sigma_i$ in Definition \ref{model} correspond to the \textit{Gubinelli derivative}.
+While the interested reader may consult \cite{OW} for a complete accounting of the motivation for this definition, we remark that the concept of ``modelled after'' is essentially a higher dimensional version of ``controlled by'' in the work of Gubinelli \cite{G}.
+Correspondingly, the $\sigma_i$ in Definition \ref{model} correspond to the \textit{Gubinelli derivative}. ``Modelledness'' as defined above also finds root in the theory of regularity structures: It can be seen as a quasilinear adaptation of the notion of a ``modelled distribution'' \cite[Definition 3.1]{H}.
+We remark that the definition of ``modelledness'' in Definition \ref{model} is so simple because we are in the mildly singular setting of $\alpha \in (\frac{2}{3},1)$ --in comparison, in the full sub-critical regime considered in \cite{OSSW_1,OSSW_2} it is necessary to consider a notion based on multi-indices (in analogue to trees in regularity structures).

+\begin{remark}[Modelling for additive vs. multiplicative noise] Since we only consider \eqref{IVP_intro} with additive noise, in our setting --in contrast to that in \cite{OW}-- the modelling of the solution $U$ will be with respect to $\sigma_i = 1$.
+We only use general $\sigma_i$ twice: in the application of \cite[Lemma 3.2]{OW} to obtain a modelling for $a(U)$ (in the fixed-point argument contained in the proof of Theorem \ref{theorem_nonlinear}) and in Step 6 of Proposition \ref{linear_forcing}. \end{remark}